-Welcome to The Directive.
+Happy Canada Day and welcome to The Directive.
 This is a regular assortment of father related news stories, information, and fun stuff.
 If you have anything you would like posted here, please send it our way.
-Do you work with Indigenous families?
-We are hosting Into the Circle with Native Child and Family Services on June 13 in Toronto. … More The Directive: May 4/2017
+Fathers in Canada are struggling to find that key balance between family and work.
+The options for men are … More The Directive: July 1st edition